 When we listen actively, we withdraw and get away from what is important to us, giving others the gift of our presence.
 We create the space for others to be themselves and to come to us on their terms.

 James Hillman, director of studies at the C. G. Jung Institute in Zurich, wrote this about counseling:

 “For the other person to open up and speak, the counselor needs to reach that person.
 I must withdraw to make room for the other. . .”

 This withdrawal, rather than meeting the other, is an intense act of self-knowledge.
 The space that I offer the person who is hurting with my presence allows him/her to grow.

 Do you think these techniques are easily applicable?
 Do you think that they are challenging for you?
-Do you feel that your ministry could be carried out regardless of your broken identity if you follow these recommendations?
-Please, share your opinion in the comments section of this post so we can enrich our experience together.
+Or even do you feel that your ministry could be carried out regardless of your broken identity if you follow these recommendations?
+Please, share your opinion in the comments section of this post, so we can enrich our experience together.
 God bless you.